 The Carol Ships Parade of Lights used to be a formal festival with its own website and series of organized events.
 The event’s official website hasn’t been functioning for the last couple of years, however, so it appears the formality of the festival has likewise sort of disappeared.

 Pre-2017, when the Carol Ships Parade of Lights was a more formal event, processions took place on as many as 16 evenings between the beginning of December and around mid-month.
 Most of the processions were fairly small and informal, but still nice to see.
+Continue reading for more details about the event in previous years.

 - Saturday, November 30, 2019 – Holiday Cheer at the Pier: a community event at Rocky Point Park in Port Moody with a miniature train, live entertainment and snacks in the evening.
-After the carol ships leave the Shipyards’ event in North Vancouver they usually head over here for an appearance at this event too.
+After the carol ships left the Shipyards’ event in North Vancouver they headed over here for an appearance at this event too.
 Some years though, due to weather, tides and other factors, they don’t always make it.
 Even without the carol ships though, Holiday Cheer at the Pier is a fun little community event.

 - Saturday, December 14, 2019 – Carol Ships Shoreline Celebration: a free community event at Deep Cove’s Panorama Park in North Vancouver that features a bonfire, music, craft activities for kids, and boats with Christmas lights motoring around out on the water between 7:30 and 9 pm.